dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; **For firms that did not apply for financing (in the previous year), reasons varied across the groups:**

-&rarr; *Top reasons for not applying for financing:*
+&rarr; *Top reasons for not applying for financing by race/ethnicity:*
   - White-owned firms, 50%--"had sufficient funding"
   - Asian-owned firms, 34%--"debt averse"
   - Hispanic-owned firms, 26%--"had sufficient funding"